paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 BBC1 retained the globe, however it was given a new twist by using an orange air balloon styled as a globe, and floating it above different landmarks and regions across Britain, Lambie-Nairn again aiming to reposition the channel.
 The use of bright orange for the balloon was in strong contrast to the earthy browns, greens and yellows as well as the blues within the sky.

-{% include 'photos' with figures.24
+{% render 'photos' with figures.24
   caption: 'BBC1’s image was given a new twist with an identity featuring an orange balloon flown over Britain.
 Later additions to the ident set showed images of people skateboarding, bungee jumping, in carnivals and at a market.
 Shown here are the idents <cite>English 11</cite>, <cite>Scottish 6</cite>, <cite>Carnival</cite> and <cite>Skateboarders</cite>.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.25
+{% render 'photos' with figures.25
   caption: 'BBC2’s idents were left pretty much untouched.
 A new addition to the collection at this time, <cite>Paint Pot</cite>, showed the strength of the identity.
 This featured a simple paint-pot that mimicked one of the first idents <cite>Paint</cite>.
 However with more and more idents being added to the collection — some no longer featuring the viridian colour — such as <cite>Kebab</cite> shown above, the brand was becoming increasingly weakened.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.26
+{% render 'photos' with figures.26
   caption: '<cite>Mouse</cite>.
 (BBC/Lambie-Nairn, 1997).
 All of the BBC’s children’s output was given a new look, using just the colours yellow and black and drawn animations.'
   image_preset: 'thumbnail'
 %}